Wizard Spider: Associates

-They are linked to UNC1878, TEMP.MixMaster, CordueneWarez, and Grim Spider.
+Members of the group have been linked to UNC1878, TEMP.MixMaster, and Grim Spider.

-According to a report by Jon DiMaggio entitled Ransom Mafia: Analysis of the world’s first ransomware cartel the group is part of a collections of criminals known as the Ransom Cartel or Maze Cartel.
-They are the largest of the groups active in the cartel.
-The other members are: TWISTED SPIDER, VIKING SPIDER, Lockbit gang and SunCrypt gang.
+A research report by Jon DiMaggio suggests the group is part of a collections of criminals known as the Ransom Cartel or Maze Cartel.
+Other members include TWISTED SPIDER, VIKING SPIDER, LockBit gang and SunCrypt gang.
 All use ransomware to extort money.
-(SunCrypt have since retired.)
+SunCrypt have since retired.

 The PRODAFT report authors found that Wizard Spider sometimes backed up data to a server and that the server contained data from systems that had also been attacked by REvil, though the authors could not conclude which of the two groups had taken the data.

+Naming of leader by German Police

+In May 2025 the leader, known by the alias 'Stern', was named as Vitaly Nikolaevich Kovalev, a 36 year old man living in Russia.